 English Language Proficiency

 The ability to understand, speak, read, and write English fluently is a necessary skill to succeed and get the most possible out of your time at Zion Ministerial Institute.
-College level English skills are required for all assignments at Zion Ministerial Institute.
+One of the most important skills in the ministry is the ability to clearly convey truth in such a way that others can understand and receive it.
+Our goal is to assist students in growing in skill, confidence, and the anointing in being able to share the Word of God with others so they may be changed by the power of God.
+Therefore, we seek to develop college level English skills in all assignments at Zion Ministerial Institute.
 For that reason, English proficiency is an important consideration in the admissions process.

 Zion Ministerial Institute admits students of every race, color, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made to students at the school.
 We do not discriminate on the basis of race, color, national or ethnic origin in the administration of our educational policies, admissions policies, or any other school policies or programs.